yigit/android-priority-jobqueue/README.md

     private String text;
     public PostTweetJob(String text) {
         // This job requires network connectivity,
-        // and should be persisted in case the application exits while this job is running super(true, true);
+        // and should be persisted in case the application exits before job is completed. super(true, true);
     }
     @Override